 Speaking of inhaling, bass do not bite.
-They actually inhale your bait.
+They inhale your bait.
 They open their gills and inhale water along with your bait.
 There are times when the bass are aggressively feeding that you can feel a yank or pull on your line.
-When this occurs, the bass is actually inhaling your bait.
+When this occurs, the bass is inhaling your bait.
 Set the hook quickly.
 Other times, your line will feel mushy, as though you are pulling your bait through slimy grass.
 Set your hook!
-It's probably that really big bass you've been trying to catch.
+It's probably that giant bass you've been trying to catch.

-Paddle tailed baits are effective when fishing over grass.
+Paddle-tailed baits are effective when fishing over grass.
 The small paddle creates a waving action under the water, getting the attention of the bass hidden under the grass.
 It does not get hung up as easily as the gator tail.

 Types Of Plastic Baits

 The centipede, ring fry, and bubble fry have the profile of a caterpillar.
 Either end can be used as the head when placing it on your hook.
 When the plastic no longer stays on the hook, the bait can be turned upside down, placed on the hook, and used again.
 This can be extremely helpful when the bass are taking only that color of plastic, and it's the last one you have.
 The rings on these baits hold air; when you fish with them, air escapes, creating air bubbles under the water that attract bass.
 These baits are used on Carolina and Texas rigs.
 They can also be fished using a split-shot weight, light line rig, or with no weight because they are heavier baits.
 When setting the hook, I prefer using a #3, wide-gap, offset hook with these baits for maximum penetrations.